openfun/marsha/docs/p2p-video-player.md

 The `P2P Media Loader` library provides a Hls.js integration (see [p2p-media-loader-hlsjs](https://github.com/Novage/p2p-media-loader/tree/master/p2p-media-loader-hlsjs))  that can be used on different js player, including [Videojs](https://videojs.com/) (the library that we use).

-The library gives us a class [`Engine`](https://github.com/Novage/p2p-media-loader/tree/master/p2p-media-loader-hlsjs#engine) that us [p2p-media-loader-core](https://github.com/Novage/p2p-media-loader/tree/master/p2p-media-loader-core). `p2p-media-loader-hlsjs` offers different function to integrate this `Engine` to several players.
+The library gives us a class [`Engine`](https://github.com/Novage/p2p-media-loader/tree/master/p2p-media-loader-hlsjs#engine) that uses [p2p-media-loader-core](https://github.com/Novage/p2p-media-loader/tree/master/p2p-media-loader-core). `p2p-media-loader-hlsjs` offers different function to integrate this `Engine` to several players.

 We use the function [initVideoJsHlsJsPlugin](https://github.com/Novage/p2p-media-loader/tree/master/p2p-media-loader-hlsjs#initvideojshlsjsplugin) which is using the [videojs-hlsjs-plugin](https://github.com/streamroot/videojs-hlsjs-plugin).
 The other possibility uses [videojs-contrib-hls](https://github.com/videojs/videojs-contrib-hls) plugin.

 ### Implementation

 We created `Videojs` plugin (see [doc](https://videojs.com/guides/plugins/#write-a-javascript-classconstructor)) following the "PeerTube way" of adding functionality to their player.
-In this plugin, we will do the integration of the `Engine` and his configuration in the constructor.
+In this plugin, we will do the integration of the `Engine` and its configuration in the constructor.

 ```JS
 export class P2pHlsPlugin extends Plugin {